Ronaxye/visualtext/README.md

 We didn't use much resources; 99% of it was coded by ourself.
-However, we will honour all the sites which which helped us: https://stackoverflow.com/questions/1592876/make-a-borderless-form-movable https://www.codeproject.com/Articles/11114/Move-window-form-without-Titlebar-in-C
+However, we will honour all the sites which which helped us: https://stackoverflow.com/questions/1592876/make-a-borderless-form-movable https://www.codeproject.com/Articles/11114/Move-window-form-without-Titlebar-in-C These two sites made moving/dragging the borderless windows around possible; to move the window, the user can drag the top menu bar (the one with the title).